 Molasses adds a rich, sweet but slightly burnt flavor to baked goods and savory dishes alike.
 (Brown sugar contains molasses, giving it its distinctive flavor; dark brown sugar contains a higher concentration of molasses than light brown sugar.)
 It is a unique ingredient that does not have a clear substitute, but there are some tips you can follow to create a similar flavor.
 Before you start looking for an alternative, however, you need to know which type of molasses your recipe calls for.

 Varieties of Molasses

 There are several types of molasses, each distinguished by how many times the syrup has been boiled, as well as if anything has been added to it.
 After the first boil, light molasses is produced.
 It is light in color and mild or sweet in taste because only a small percentage of the sugar has been extracted.
-Dark molasses is created after the second boiling and is, naturally, darker in color, less sweet with a hint of bitterness, and has a thicker consistency.
+Dark molasses is created after the second boiling and naturally is darker in color, less sweet with a hint of bitterness, and thicker in consistency.
 Dark molasses is the type commonly used in gingerbread.

 After the third boiling, molasses known as blackstrap is produced.
 It is very thick and dark and contains the most vitamins and minerals (and is known to have many health benefits), but also comes with a robust flavor and definite bitterness.